piyushpatel2005/junit-exploration/notes/junit/junit-lifecycle-methods/index.md

 ## 1. Setup Phase:
 The setup phase is responsible for preparing the environment required for running a test.
 It includes initializing variables, setting up mock objects or test doubles, and any necessary configuration.

 To handle the setup phase, JUnit offers two annotations: `@BeforeAll` and `@BeforeEach`.
 The `@BeforeAll` annotation is used at the class level to define methods that will be executed before each test case in that class.
-On the other hand, the `@BeforeEach` annotation is used at the method level to define methods that will be executed before each individual test methods.
+On the other hand, the `@BeforeEach` annotation is used on the method that will be executed before each individual test methods.

 Let's see an example of using `@BeforeEach` annotation: